emirisuu/NuGET-and-JSON/README.md

     - read the "data.json" file
     - Deserialized the json objects into a User class list
-    - Printed out the deserialized json objects
+    - Printed out the deserialized json objects Version 0.3
+- Created public class UserTypes which inherits the class User and holds the following variables:
+    - public string Type {get; set}